dev-it-with-me/MealInsights/documentation/MasterFile.md

 Key elements of this form include:
 - **MealNameField (Text Input):** Input for meal name.
 Goal: To capture the meal's name.
 - **MealPhotoUploadField (File Input):** Input for meal photo.
 Goal: To upload an image for the meal.
-- **MealDescriptionField (Text Area):** Input for meal description.
-Goal: To provide details about the meal.
 - **MealRecipeEditor (Rich Text Editor):** Input for meal recipe using a basic text editor.
 Goal: To write down the preparation steps for the meal.
-- **C1020 IngredientSelectorForMeal [↗](#c1020-ingredientselectorformeal) (Component):** Allows selecting ingredients and specifying quantities for the meal.
-Goal: To compose the meal from available ingredients.
+- **C1020 IngredientSelectorForMeal [↗](#c1020-ingredientselectorformeal) (Component):** Allows selecting ingredients/products and specifying quantities for the meal.
+Goal: To compose the meal from available ingredients and products.
-- **C1021 IngredientEquivalentsManager [↗](#c1021-ingredientequivalentsmanager) (Component):** For each ingredient in the meal, allows specifying equivalent ingredients.
+- **C1021 IngredientEquivalentsManager [↗](#c1021-ingredientequivalentsmanager) (Component):** For each ingredient/product in the meal, allows specifying equivalent ingredients/products.
 Goal: To offer flexibility in meal preparation.
-- **IsReadyMealCheckbox (Checkbox):** Indicates if the meal is a ready meal bought from a shop/restaurant.
-Goal: To differentiate between home-cooked and pre-made meals.
-- **ReadyMealIngredientsField (Text Area):** If a ready meal, input for its list of ingredients.
-Goal: To record ingredients of a pre-made meal.
-(Trigger: `Checkbox IsReadyMealCheckbox (On Checked)`)
+- **CalculateCaloriesAndMacrosButton (Button):** Calculates total calories and macros for the meal based on selected ingredients.
+Goal: To auto-calculate nutritional values for the meal.
 - **MealCaloriesField (Number Input):** Input for total meal calories (can be auto-calculated or manually overridden).
 Goal: To set/view the meal's total calorie count.
 - **MealMacrosProteinField (Number Input):** Input for meal protein (can be auto-calculated or manually overridden).
 Goal: To set/view the meal's total protein.
 - **MealMacrosCarbsField (Number Input):** Input for meal carbs (can be auto-calculated or manually overridden).
 Goal: To set/view the meal's total carbs.